 Tian Ran (Vegan), 2462 Gold Coast Highway, Mermaid Beach Ph: 5572 0678

 Tian Ran seems to have been around forever.
 Boasting one of the most hospitable hosts on the Gold Coast, the ever-smiling Eric, Tian Ran is known for its Chinese/Asian vegetarian and vegan cuisine, using ecologically and socially responsible fresh ingredients.
 All food is prepared fresh daily from plant sources only.
 The range of dishes show imaginative use of gluten and soy protein, mixed imaginatively with seaweed, mushrooms and other vegetables.
 Overlook the mock meat names, and ask which dishes have been deep fried, and you’ll be more likely to land a dish which pleases you!
 Open daily for dinner from 5.30pm.

 Blendlove (Vegan, Raw & Wholefood) 1/253 Ferry Road, Southport

-Chi Ran (Vegan friendly) Pacific Fair (downstairs in food court), Broadbeach
+Chi Ran (Vegetarian, Vegan friendly) Pacific Fair (downstairs in food court), Broadbeach

 Chi Ran is a new vegetarian bar in the western section of Pacific Fair.
 With the same chef as Tian Ran, the style here is Chinese vegetarian, although the flavours are milder than Tian Ran.
 All meals are under $12 – rice paper rolls, sushi, gluten-based mock meat and vegetables served with brown or white rice.
 All dishes can be made gluten-free or vegan on request.